It's your organisation's responsibility to make sure volunteers can carry out their role. Training is one way to make sure they're well prepared.

 To decide how much training to offer, think about:

-Keep training relevant and appropriate to the volunteer's role.
-This avoids taking up too much of the volunteer's time.
+Keep any mandatory training concise, relevant and appropriate to the volunteer's role.
+This shows that you respect your volunteers’ time.

-It also makes sure training isn't seen as a perk or reward, which could make the volunteering look like paid work.
+It also makes sure training and development isn't seen as a perk or reward, which could make the volunteering look like paid work.

 Last reviewed: 12 April 2021